hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 };
 ```

-Data manipulation can be hidden behind methods to get the most out of C++.
+Data manipulation can be hidden behind methods to get the most out of `C++`.
 The client of the OldStructWrapper class will not have to explicitly manipulate pointers and references:
 ```C++
 class OldStructWrapper final {